paul-sedlmayr/PIDT/content/index.md

 > xyz

 > [!question]- For Parents
->> zu
+> zu

 >[!Danger]- For Game Designers
-> >STEM concepts are often complex and multi-dimensional.
+> STEM concepts are often complex and multi-dimensional.
 Improvements in gameplay design and game mechanisms improve student's motivation and thus, the construction of knowledge.

 >[!abstract]- For Reseachers
 >summary xy

-### Examples for Games
+### Examples of STEM-Games

 |                                     |                                                                  |
 | ----------------------------------- | ---------------------------------------------------------------- |